 KRAV-certification means that a company is audited and approved to KRAV-label products that comply with the KRAV Standards.
 A KRAV-certified company can also produce goods that are not KRAV-labelled.
 Certification is handled by certification bodies, companies completely independent from KRAV that audit companies for compliance with the KRAV Standards.

-These Activities can be KRAV-certified in 2020
+These Activities can be KRAV-certified

 - crop production